DivanteLtd/storefront-integration-sdk/1. Expose the API endpoints required by VS/Required API specification.md

 ### POST [/vsbridge/cart/delete](https://github.com/DivanteLtd/vue-storefront-api/blob/7d98771994b1009ad17d69c458f9e93686cfb145/src/vsbridge/cart.js#L113)

-This method is used to remove the shopping cart item server side.
+This method is used to remove the shopping cart item on server side.

 #### WHEN:
 This method is called just after `api/cart/pull` as a consequence of the synchronization process